TypeScript object Type

 error TS2339: Property 'firstName' does not exist on type '{}'.Code language: JavaScript (javascript)

-But you can access all properties and methods declared on the Object type, which is available on the object via prototype chain:
+But you can access all properties and methods declared on the Object type, which is available on the object via the prototype chain:

 let vacant: {} = {};

-console.log(vacant.toString());Code language: JavaScript (javascript)
+console.log(vacant.toString());Code language: TypeScript (typescript)

 Output: